by Lisa McGrimmon

 I don't have a precise formula to tell you exactly how much time and money you should spend on creating your product's packaging.
 You'll need to use your best judgment based on the type, number, and profit margin of the items you sell.

-Also, a little research will help you to determine how much room you have to increase your price with better packaging.
+A little research will help you to determine how much room you have to increase your price with better packaging.
 Look for products that are similar to your own but already have great packaging and a higher-end feel to their overall brand.
-Ask yourself:

 Some types of products and markets can sustain higher prices than others, so do be sure to do a little research to see what similar products with great packaging are selling for.

 Of course, you need to look beyond appearance when developing your craft packaging.
 In addition to communicating your brand image and enticing customers to buy, your packaging also keeps your products safe and conveys important information.

 Here are a few practical matters to consider while developing your packaging: